Bicol Region: Economy

 Bicol Region has a large amount of rich flatland, and agriculture is the largest component of the economy, followed by commercial fishing.
 Coconuts, abaca, banana, coffee and jackfruit are the top five permanent crops in the region.
 Rice and corn are among the chief seasonal crops.
 Coal mining is also one of the contributors to the region's economy.
 Commercial fishing is also important with thirteen major fishing grounds supplying fish markets in places as far as Metro Manila.

+Currently, Bicol Region has 13,435 farmers that cultivate 142,405 hectares of pili plantation according the Department of Agriculture-Bicol's data.
+The DA further said that 90% of Philippines' pili production is from the Bicol Region and it began asexual reproduction for the product's export.
+The resilient tree's fruit is 7% kernel, 25% shell and 68% pulp.
+The Sorsogon Provincial Pili Development Board will petition for the Region's declaration as the "Pili Capital of the Philippines".

+In October 2023, the Department of Trade and Industry launched "Orgullo kan Bikol" Trade and Travel Fair at Shangri-La Plaza.
+The 103 exhibitors are MSMEs which displayed 253 new products from Bikol's 6 provinces.

 Tourism

 The region's tourism industry has been revived by the popularity of Mayon Volcano, the new CamSur Water Sports Complex, whale shark spotting, among others, which consequently increased the number of upscale resorts.
 Naga City has its colonial churches, and pilgrimages to Our Lady of Peñafrancia.

 The municipality of Daet and Catanduanes province have long been destinations for surfers.
 The opening of the Bicol International Airport in Legazpi City was hoped to further boost tourism in the region.